-- 6. The subject property, known as the Enbridge Tower, is located in the financial district of downtown Edmonton.
-The Enbridge Tower is sub-classed as an AL high rise office building and contains 183,148 square feet of office space in addition to various CRU and storage space complete with underground parking. - 7.
+- 6. The subject property is known as the Canadian Western Bank Building (or CWB Place) and is located in the financial district of downtown Edmonton.
+The subject property is sub classed as an AH high rise office building and contains 374,004 square feet of office space in addition to various CRU spaces. - 7.
 The subject property has been assessed utilizing the income approach to valuation, established by applying market lease rates to the various building components and a 7.5% capitalization rate.